realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - the only exception is for JSON and Info constructors, since they use special types.

 ### Anti-inheritance
-- Minimal use of inheritance
+- Minimal & shallow use of inheritance
-  - [Model -> Domain -> EntityInfo] for the `Info` objects inside each `Domain` `Role` Object.
+  - [Model -> {Domain} -> {Entity}{Domain}Info] for the `Info` objects inside each `Domain` `Role` Object.
-  - [IRepo -> Repo -> DomainRepo] for the `Repo` objects
+  - [IRepo -> Repo -> {Domain}Repo] for the `Repo` objects
-  - [Role -> DomainRole] for the `Role` objects
+  - [Role -> {DomainRole}] for the `Role` objects
 - Minimal use of Interfaces
   - only where needed for testing via fakes/mocks
 - One abstract class to define the `Role` Object class
+- Be very wary of any attempts to `generic-ify` using `abstract class`.
+  - Prefer extending concrete classes or Duplicating code at least 3 times
+  - Or find yourself having to make the same change in multiple places too often
+  - Prefer comprehension over "lets make this generic, but add special cases"
+- Model.Domain.Entity class should be 3 levels MAX, unless a very unusual case.
+  - You should be able to keep it as flat as possible
+    - use packages to put the objects in the appropriate places, usually together with the feature.
+    - Keep the Class Inheritance simple, and allow the package arrangement can be complex.

 ### Shallow Hierarchies
-- Keep hierarchies as flat as possible, as deep hierarchies are difficult to understand and maintain.
+- Keep hierarchies as flat as possible, bc deep hierarchies are difficult to understand and change.
-- If reasonable parameterized behavior can be captured in a Role, it is better than 2 or more classes.
+- If reasonable parameterized behavior can be captured in a `Role`, it is preferred over creating 2 or more classes.
+  - example:
-  - example: [Library -> PrivateLibrary -> OrphanPrivateLibrary] vs [Library -> PrivateLibrary with `isOrphan` flag]
+    - [Library -> PrivateLibrary with `isOrphan` flag]
+    - vs
+    - [Library -> PrivateLibrary -> OrphanPrivateLibrary]
   - prefer the shallower hierarchy with the `isOrphan` flag.

 ### No `Static` Methods (with extremely limited exceptions)